-The County Board will consider dozens of items at its June Meeting.
-The meeting is open to the public, broadcast live and live-streamed.
+The Arlington County Board will consider and act on dozens of items at its December Meeting.
+The Regular Meeting will be on Sat., Dec.
+14.

 A new Snow Activity Map, with near real-time plowing activity in the County, is just one of the many ways Arlington is ready for winter